shashank23088/shashank23088/README.md

 * 🌍  I'm based in New Delhi, India
 * ✉️  You can contact me at [shashank.0901sharma@gmail.com](mailto:shashank.0901sharma@gmail.com)
-* 🧠  I'm learning NLP-based models and techniques to implement various applications that use text as a modality.
+* 🧠  Currently I'm learning NLP-based models and techniques to implement various applications that use text as a modality.
 * 🤝  I'm open to collaborating on GenAI projects that leverage state of the art technologies to develop creative applications.
 * ⚡  I'm Secretly Shaktiman, but don't tell anyone!
 And, I also play decent chess, checkout my <a href="https://www.chess.com/member/shashankgsharma" target="_blank">Chesscom Profile</a>.